 - Total Project Costs

 This section allows you to set a maximum annual salary cap when your sponsor requires one.
-By default, this option is disabled.
+By default, this option is not selected.

 Click on the toggle switch to Enable Salary Cap.
 You will then see additional fields.